 A Moorish City Strong as Leather

-At the heart of Spain's Andalucia region, Corboda delights travelers with its old Arab and Jewish quarters; the narrow, cobblestone streets lined with homes boasting flower-filled patios and balconies.
-Today's Cordoba has over 300,000 people, but is ancient architecture and historic buildings housed a whole lot more nearly one thousand years earlier.
+At the heart of Spain's Andalucia region, Corbova delights travelers with its old Arab and Jewish quarters; the narrow, cobblestone streets lined with homes boasting flower-filled patios and balconies.
+Today's Cordova has over 300,000 people, but is ancient architecture and historic buildings housed a whole lot more nearly one thousand years earlier.
 This was Europe's most populous city and a cultural and intellectual center.
-Cordoba's most celebrated sage, the Jewish philosopher Maimonides, was born here in the 12th century although the Almohads, a Berber dynasty drove him out.
+Cordova's most celebrated sage, the Jewish philosopher Maimonides, was born here in the 12th century although the Almohads, a Berber dynasty drove him out.

 The most notable architectural design is its giant candy-cane arches and its forest of over 850 columns.
 These were taken from the Roman temple, which had previously occupied the site and other destroyed Roman buildings.
 Outside, the Courtyard of the Orange Trees (Patio de los Naranjos) is perfumed with orange blossoms and has a beautiful fountain.
 There's a photo op around every corner.

 This is just the start of your journey into central Spain.
-You can arrive via high-speed AVE train from Madrid in less than two hours.
-From Cordoba, get to Granada, home of another Moorish masterpiece – the Alhambra – in just over 2.5 hours.
+You can arrive via high speed AVE train from Madrid in less than two hours.
+From Cordova, get to Granada, home of another Moorish masterpiece – the Alhambra – in just over 2.5 hours.
 Sultry Seville is only 45 minutes away.
 Want a taste of "liquid gold?"
 The town of Jaén, just 90 minutes away, is known as the World Capital of Olive Oil.

 Contributed by: Duncan, Chief Commercial Officer, a European who has traveled on trains in 19 countries in Europe.